Size: 0.2 Linear feet

-Donated by Bernard B. Braddon, co-owner of the Mercury Gallery.
+The collection was donated by Bernard B. Braddon, co-owner of Mercury Galleries, in 1981.

 Also found in the Archives of American Art is an oral history interview with Bernard Braddon and Sidney Paul Schectman conducted by Avis Berman, October 9, 1981.

 The processing of this collection received Federal support from the Smithsonian Collections Care and Preservation Fund, administered by the National Collections Program and the Smithsonian Collections Advisory Committee.